quickwit-oss/quickwit/docs/concepts/querying.md

 ### Scoring

 Quickwit supports sorting docs by their BM25 scores.
+In order to query by score, fieldnorms must be enabled for the field in the index config.
 By default BM25 scoring is disabled to improve query times but it can be opt-in by setting `sort_by_field` option to `_score` in queries.